 About the tutor

 - Dr Michael Spacie was given piano lessons by his parents commencing on his tenth birthday.
-He quickly progressed through the Associated Board of the Royal Schools of Music practical and theory of music grades achieving Grade 8 in both subjects whilst in the lower-sixth at Sixth-Form College under the tutelage of Sybil Pentith GRSM, LRAM.
-He immediately then went on to higher education to successfully further develop his skills in music at Bachelor degree level and later in postgraduate music studies at both Masters and Doctoral levels.
+He successfully progressed through the Associated Board of the Royal Schools of Music practical and theory of music grades, achieving by 18 years of age, Grade 8 in both piano practical and theory of music whilst under the tutelage of Sybil Pentith GRSM, LRAM.

 - Dr Michael Spacie has been DBS checked/clearence (Enhanced Disclosure).
 An up-to-date certificate is available to view.
 The DBS check (Disclosure and Barring Service) was done through (EPTA) European Piano Teachers’ Association.
 Tutor Dr Michael Spacie is suitable to work with children and adults, and also to work with them in his own teaching studio at his home address.
 There is also maximum transparency during tuition: a parent or guardian is always welcome to stay in the lesson with a young person, and thus, there is seating in the teaching studio for one adult to accompany a young person.